GooglyBlox/ClipboardToFileInput/README.md

 2. Before creating a new issue, please check to see if an issue has already been filed for your concern.
 3. If your issue is new, click on `New Issue`.
 4. Provide a descriptive title for your issue.
 5. In the description box, clearly explain the issue or suggestion.
 Include steps to reproduce the issue, if applicable.
+Be sure to note which websites the extension isn't functioning on.
 6. Feel free to attach screenshots or any relevant files that would help us understand the issue better.
 7. Submit the issue.